The Academic Word List and IELTS writing

 For those of you interested in the complete list of all words in the AWL and not just the headwords, this list in the form of a pdf file comes from Victoria University.

-One sensible way to learn the words is by theme. many of the words in the Academic Word List relate to change: this exercise helps you to use them.
+One sensible way to learn the words is by theme due to many of the words in the Academic Word List relate to change: this exercise helps you to use them.

 Teaching and learning using the Academic Word List

-If you are interested in teaching or learning using the Academic Word List, you might want to check out this resource:
+If you are interested in teaching so you need to check out the link below or learning using the Academic Word List for the reason that you might want to check out this resource: